-While defining these categories could devolve into a podcast series in itself, let me attempt to summarize these 3 ways of looking at History.
+While defining these categories could devolve into a podcast in itself, let me summarize.

-In Pre-modern times, history was primarily propaganda.
-It was recorded to promote an agenda or aggrandize a person.
-You may have heard the saying that it’s the winners who get to write history.
+In Pre-modern times, history was propaganda.
+It was recorded to promote some agenda, usually of the ruler who commissioned it.
+You may have heard the saying that it’s the winners who write history.
 That’s pretty much the way the recording of Pre-modern history was.
-Records that painted an alternative view of the officially sanctioned story were often rounded up & destroyed.
-Divergent monuments were torn down and scrolls were burned to erase the evidence of an alternative view of the way things went down.
+Records that painted an alternative view of the officially sanctioned story were rounded up & destroyed.
+Divergent monuments were torn down and scrolls burned to erase the evidence of a substitute view of the way things went down.

-Our approach here on Communion Sanctorum will be from a Modern perspective of history.
+Our approach here will be from a Modern perspective.
 And while it’s impossible to be entirely free of bias, I will try to provide an unfiltered review of the history of Christianity & the Church.